-Each Academy must appoint a Data Protection Officer(DPO), who will endeavour to ensure that all personal data is processed in compliance with this Policy and the principles of the Act.
-Any questions about the operation of this Policy or any concerns that the Policy has not been followed should be referred in the first instance to the DPO.
-Details of the DPO can be found on the school website.
+The multi academy trust has appointed a Data Protection Officer(DPO), who will endeavour to ensure that all personal data is processed in compliance with this Policy and the principles of the Act.
+Any questions about the operation of this Policy or any concerns that the Policy has not been followed should be referred in the first instance to the DPO by email (sue.collins@kingsacademies.uk) or via the school office.